Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Introduction

 \section{Introduction}

-Galaxy clusters and groups are virialized over-density regions in the universe.
-Based on numerical or semi-analytical simulations \citep[e.g.,][]{bn98}, the over-density of clusters and groups in the virial radius, $r_{vir}$, is 100 times the critical density of the universe for the prevailing concordance cosmology.
-However, observationally, we are more easily able to probe the central regions within $\sim r_{2500}$, which limits us from understanding the overall properties of these objects, such as their virial masses, temperatures and gas and stellar contents.
+Galaxy clusters and groups are virialized overdensity regions in the universe.
+Based on numerical or semianalytical simulations (e.g., \citealt{bn98}), the overdensity of clusters and groups in the virial radius, $r_{vir}$, is approximately 100 times the critical density of the universe for the prevailing concordance cosmology ($r_{100}$).
+However, observations are more easily able to probe the central regions within $\sim r_{2500}$, which limits us from understanding the overall properties of these objects, such as their virial masses, temperatures, and gas and stellar contents.
 Therefore, measuring cluster and group properties at their outskirts close to the virial radius becomes a major endeavor.
-For galaxy clusters, successful measurements of the X-ray emission near $r_{200}$ have been made with \tele\ for many individual clusters \citep{fuj08,bau09, geo09, rei09, kawa10, hos10,sim11,aka11,sat12,walk12,ichi13} and by using stacking analysis \citep{dai07,ryk08,shen08,dai10,eck12}.
+For galaxy clusters, successful measurements of the X-ray emission near $r_{200}$ have been made with \suz\ for many individual clusters \citep[e.g.,][]{fuj08,bau09, geo09, rei09, hos10, kawa10, aka11, sim11, sat12,walk12,ichi13} and by using stacking analysis \citep{dai07,ryk08,shen08,dai10,eck12}.
 Yet for galaxy groups, it is more difficult to study the X-ray emission at large radii because of the relatively weaker emission.
-The situation is especially severe for poor groups with temperatures below $T \ls 1$~keV, where only measurements from stacking analysis exists for these groups \citep{dai07,and15}.
+The situation is especially severe for poor groups with temperatures below $k_BT \lesssim 1$~keV, where only measurements from stacking analysis and very few individual systems exist for these groups \citep{dai07,sun09,and15}.

+Galaxy groups are important to study the properties of virialized structures, especially to test the deviations from self-similar model predictions, such as the $L_X$--$T$ relation.
+Scaling relations are extremely useful for better understanding the physics of various types of objects and can be used to perform simulations, e.g.,~\citet{tro18} and \citet{krav06}.
+Since there are very few measurements out to large radii for poor groups, the nature of these relations at lower mass ranges is not well known.
+More accurate measurements in the group regime will extend the mass range for these tests.

+Groups of galaxies are also important to better quantify the missing baryon problem in the low-redshift universe (\citealt{breg18} and references therein), in which the observed amount of baryons is less than that determined based on the cosmic microwave background (CMB) observed from the early universe.
+We know this by comparing the fraction of baryonic to total matter that has been obtained for both high-redshift CMB studies and nearby, low-redshift surveys of galaxies, galaxy groups, and clusters.
+According to the 3 yr WMAP data, which we assume in this work, the baryon fraction, or the ratio of baryonic to total gravitational matter, is $f_b=\Omega_b/\Omega_m = 0.175$ for $\Omega_m = 0.26$ and $\Omega_\Lambda=0.74$.
+While observations of nearby galaxies yielded only about 10\% of the expected baryon content \citep[e.g.,][]{pers92,bris94,fuku98}, observations of rich galaxy clusters with $k_BT>$ 5~keV retain the cosmological value after adjusting for stellar mass \citep{vik06}.